Bank of America Plaza (Fort Lauderdale)

-Bank of America Plaza is a 365 ft, 23-story office building located at Las Olas City Centre in downtown Fort Lauderdale, Florida.
+401 Las Olas (also known as Bank of America Plaza) is a 365 ft, 23-story office building located at Las Olas City Centre in downtown Fort Lauderdale, Florida.
 The structure was finished in early 2003, and contains a parking garage which is located on the second to sixth floors, a small retail mall, and a Bank of America—the building's namesake tenant—on the ground floor.
 It is currently the fifth tallest building in Ft.
 Lauderdale.

 The rest of the building, however, is strictly off-limits to the public, with the exception of employees and company clients.
 These individuals must maintain an ID card in order to access the building's elevators.

 The tower's pyramidal top, which resembles the Miami-Dade County Courthouse's, rises 42 ft, and is the signature portion of the building.
 It is illuminated at night, which gives it a prominent place in the city's skyline.